LoveRenamon/Call-of-Duty-Gun-Game/README.md

   * MySQL support (dedicated servers only)

 ## Addons:<br/>
-To make the gamemode feel even more like a Call of Duty®-like gamemode, I used additional addons during the development.
-You are not required to install these as the gamemode can function without them, but I highly recommend you to.

-  * <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=128093075">M9K Small Arms pack</a>
-  * <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=128089118">M9K Assault Rifles</a>
-  * <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=128091208">M9K Heavy Weapons</a>
-  * <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=144982052">M9K Specialties</a>
-  * <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=500247187">Call of Duty MW2 Playermodels</a>
-  * <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=110871780">Hit Numbers</a>

-Workshop collection: <a href="http://steamcommunity.com/sharedfiles/filedetails/?id=751057217">click here</a>

-As a dedicated server owner you can disable the usage of these addons in the settings.lua file.
+As a dedicated server owner you can disable the usage of addons in the settings.lua file.
 If you use this gamemode in a 'singleplayer' server, it will automatically switch to the default weapons if the additional addons are missing.